Horse feeding and watering

-These are cereals and grains, such as oats and barley.
+These are cereals and grains, like oats and barley.
 These are often rolled, crushed, bruised or heat-treated to increase their digestibility.
-They provide energy and nutrients for horses with high energy demands such as those in hard work and competing regularly.
+They provide energy and nutrients for horses with high energy demands, such as those in hard work and competing regularly.
 If fed to horses in light work or to ponies they may cause the animal to become overweight or difficult to manage.

 These come in two forms – nuts (cubes or pellets) and mixes.
 Generally compound feeds have been specifically prepared to suit the needs of particular types of horses and ponies, ranging from high-fibre maintenance (nuts) to high-energy competition (mixes).
 An analysis of the nutrient components should be available on the packet and feeding advice available from the manufacturer.

 Soaked sugar-beet pulp, apples and carrots are useful for bulking a ration as well as tempting fussy feeders.